SoJo Mayor Dawn Ramsey to join national panel at National Governors Association Conference in SLC

 Ramsey is increasingly becoming a Utah power broker, participating on nearly 20 boards and receiving national visibility.
 She represented Utah at the first-ever national women’s mayors conference.

-Lucy Gettman, an American University adjunct professor in Washington, D.C. and executive director of Women in Government, an organization of 1,800-plus women state legislators.
+The panel will be moderated by Lucy Gettman, an American University adjunct professor in Washington, D.C. and executive director of Women in Government, an organization of 1,800-plus women state legislators.

 Per the National Governors Association draft agenda for the event, the panel represents the first-slotted content for the event, following the group’s attending the largest parade in the state—the Days of 47 parade—on Utah’s biggest holiday—Pioneer Day.